Sodium triethylborohydride

 Sodium triethylborohydride is an organoboron compound with the formula NaBH(C2H5)3.
 It is a colorless, pyrophoric solid that is commercially available in toluene solution, unlike the related LiBH(C2H5)3 which is typically sold as a THF solution.
 It is commonly used for the reductive activation of homogeneous catalysts, converting metal halides to hydrides.
 Sodium triethylborohydride has been prepared by treating a hot toluene slurry of sodium hydride with triethylborane.
 The trimethylborohydride analogue, which is assumed to be structurally similar to the triethylborohydride, adopts a tetrameric structure in toluene solution.
+NaBHEt3 forms a dimeric adduct with TMEDA.